nadeerathilakarathna/FOTNews/readme.md

 ## 🛠️ Development Tools
 FOT NEWS was developed using the following tools and technologies:

--**Android Studio**: The integrated development environment (IDE) used to build the app.
+- **Android Studio**: The integrated development environment (IDE) used to build the app.
--**Java**: The programming language used for the app’s core functionality.
+- **Java**: The programming language used for the app’s core functionality.
--**Firebase**: The backend platform powering user authentication, and real-time updates.
+- **Firebase**: The backend platform powering user authentication, and real-time updates.

 <p align="center">
   <img src="screenshots/tools.png" alt="Tools" height="200"/>